-The most difficult part of being a reiki practitioner is overcoming the scepticism some owners have about whether the treatment will work.
-It can be a challenge to convince them about the power of reiki healing but, luckily, most of them come round to believing pretty soon.
-If you would like to know more about how reiki could help your pet, do please get in touch with me via the Contact page.
+The most difficult part of being a Reiki practitioner is overcoming the scepticism some owners have about whether the treatment will work.
+It can be a challenge to convince them about the power of Reiki healing but, luckily, most of them come round to believing pretty soon.
+If you would like to know more about how Reiki could help your pet who’s perhaps anxious; struggling with arthritis or epilepsy or just needs some extra attention, do please get in touch with me via the Contact page.
 Thank you.